HackFSU/2016-HackFSU-Console/README.md

 * If you add a page, PLEASE ADD IT TO THIS README!
 * We are using Jade over HTML and CoffeScript over Javascript.
 Learn them!
 They are quite nice.
 Also, in Sublime there are some good addons for syntax/conversion to make them even easier.
 * Please try to document!
 It helps the development process move along faster + more smoothly.
+* If there is time, we could implement a 'view participants' page that shows people's categories + team status, as well as a way to contact them (via facebook?).
+A LFG essentailly.
+Could be tied into app